-Only 12% of students answered the feedback at the end of the session, but it still gave a surprising amount of data…
+Note: only 12% of students answered the feedback questions at the end of the session, but those few answers gave a surprising amount of information.

-- 18,455 students responded when asked about the tutoring service in general and if it allowed them to complete their homework.
+- 18,455 students responded when asked about the tutoring service in general and if it helped them to complete their homework.
 96% said yes it did and was of benefit to them.

-- 17,970 answered if the service was improving their grades – the percentage who said yes was the same.
-The lower response rate could be explained by the fact that many students aren’t sure if their grades are improving until they receive their results – we don’t know when this data was collected within the academic year.
+- Note that the lower response rate could be explained by the fact that many students aren’t sure if their grades are improving until they receive their results – we don’t know when, within the academic year, this data was collected.

-- 18,075 responded when asked if they felt more confident about their homework as a result of using the service – the ‘yes’ percentage was 97% this time.
-This answer we can take with a little more caution as they have just finished a session and perhaps a little swayed by the result of their session.
+- 18,075 students responded when asked if they felt more confident about their homework as a result of using the service – the ‘yes’ percentage was 97% this time.

 Students were also asked to grade the session that they had just had – the response rate for this question was 37%.
-Here’s a rough breakdown of what they said:
+Here’s a rough breakdown of their responses:

 - Excellent – 43,855 responses – 79.8%